gitbush/london-boroughs/README.md

 Repo: <a href= "https://github.com/gitbush/london-boroughs" target="_blank">https://github.com/gitbush/london-boroughs</a>

 The site was eventually deployed through github pages from the master branch.
-The live site will be updated automatically with each commit on the master branch:
+The live site will be updated automatically with each commit on the master branch.

 Deployed site on Github pages here.